Arthur Gunn: Early career: Grahan

 Gunn first recorded songs in 2018 and around the same time started using his stage name.
 He was reading Arthur Rimbaud's—an influential French poet from the 1800s—work, "His words were so modern and I thought his name Arthur would be a good stage name.
 A lot of people know me as Dibesh but Arthur is easier to use as a stage name."
 The name was chosen somewhat randomly but it starts with art, he said: "I am fascinated with art in every form and outcomes it can create."
 He also explained, "Hur is a biblical name, which means 'Hole', nothing religious, though.
 Meanwhile, 'Gunn' symbolizes battle".
 When he started to seriously sing in 2013 he worked on shaping his voice, and then had mentors who taught him breathing techniques, and then enhancing his vocals.
-The Voice of Sikkim noted Gunn is one of the latest talented singers from the Nepal area including Prashant Tamang, winner of Indian Idol (season 3); Prakriti Deuja, the first Nepalese American to sing "The Star-Spangled Banner" at a National Basketball Association game in 2014; Nisha Rasaily, and Passang Doma Lama.
+The Voice of Sikkim noted Gunn is one of the latest talented singers from the Nepal area including Prashant Tamang, winner of the third season of Indian Idol; Prakriti Deuja, the first Nepalese American to sing "The Star-Spangled Banner" at a National Basketball Association game in 2014; Nisha Rasaily, and Passang Doma Lama.

 His debut, Grahan, is an eight-song Nepali language album including the love song "Nyano Ghar", released in early 2018.
 Grahan means "about day and night, the sun and the moon".
-According to Heavy, "his Nepali songs have infused the sounds of artists such as Bob Dylan, Robert Johnson, and Bukka White".
+According to Heavy, "his Nepali songs have infused the sounds of artists such as Bob Dylan, Robert Johnson, and Bukka White", and he received praise for his "sweet and anguished" vocals.
 He toured in Nepal to support the album, and recorded new songs in 2019, including "Ma", "Khoj", and "Karnali (The River)", which he released in December; all of which to be a part of a new album.
 In February 2020, his YouTube channel had nearly 70,000 subscribers, as of April 2020 that rose to 230,000.